-You can prevent the collection of data generated by cookies and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+In addition, you can prevent the collection of data generated by cookies and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.

 We use Google Analytics.
 Google Analytics is a web analysis service of Google Inc. ("Google").

 On our behalf, Google will use this information to evaluate your use of the website and to compile reports on website activity.
 For this purpose we have concluded a data processing agreement with Google.

 Moreover, we use Google Analytics for a multi-device analysis of the flow of visitors which is carried out via a user ID.
 You can deactivate the multi-device analysis of your use in your user account (https://myaccount.google.com) under “My Data”, “Personal Data”.

 The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
 Google LLC, headquartered in California, USA, and possibly US authorities can thus access the data stored by Google.

 We use Google Analytics with the extension "_anonymizeIp()".
 However, in the event that IP anonymization is activated on this website, your IP address will be shortened by Google within member states of the European Union or in other states which are parties to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transferred to a Google server in the USA and shortened there.
-For the exceptional cases in which personal data is transferred to the USA, Google has subjected itself to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 We use Google Tag Manager.
 Google Tag Manager is a solution with which marketers can manage website tags via a surface.
 The Tool Tag Manager itself (which implements the tags) is a domain not using cookies and does not collect any personal data.
 The tool provides for other tags to be triggered which, in turn, might collect data, as the case may be.
 Google Tag Manager does not access these data.
 If tags have been deactivated on domain or cookie level, such deactivation will remain in place for all tracking tags that are implemented with Google Tag Manager.
 The use policy for Google Tag Manager can be retrieved under http://www.google.de/tagmanager/use-policy.html.